aiman-al-masoud/deixiscript/docs/notes/notes.md

 * manually start tests with keystroke return wrapped object from brain.query()
 * maybe separate func

-onclick of button triggers addtion of "click" verb predicate to button's own predicates list for some milliseconds (and then removal) so that when's setInterval can pick up on the click event

 Replace getProto() somehow; with copy() ?